kot-begemot-uk/uml-howto-v2/GeneratingAnImage.md

 Most distributions have a UML package.
 Even if you intend to use your own kernel, testing the image with a stock one is always a good start.
 These packages come with a set of modules which should be copied to the target filesystem.
 The location is distribution dependent.
-For debian these reside under /usr/lib/uml/modules.
+For Debian these reside under /usr/lib/uml/modules.
 Copy recursively the content of this directory to the mounted UML filesystem:
 ```shell